• Skip to primary navigation

 • Crustless Broccoli Tomato Quiche

-Refrigerated (non-Silken) tofu is more sturdy and requires draining and pressing for many recipes.
+Refrigerated (non-silken) tofu is sturdier and requires draining and pressing for many recipes.

-Some will say that tofu is flavorless and boring, but I say… they just don’t know how to prepare tofu to make it the delicious savory or even sweet plant-based vegan food that we’ve grown to love.
+Some will say that tofu is flavorless and bland, but I say…they just don’t know how to prepare tofu to make it the delicious, savory, or even sweet, plant-based vegan food we’ve grown to love.
 Did you ever meet a plain ol’ boiled chicken breast that tasted great on its own?
 No, is the answer!

-So follow along and discover how to make deliciously flavored tofu starting with pressing it in a TofuBud tofu press to release excess water and make room for your favorite marinade.
+So follow along and discover how to make deliciously flavored tofu.
+Start by pressing it in a TofuBud tofu press to release excess water and make room for your favorite marinade.
+Then, if you don't have a press at home, I'll show you how to do it by hand.

 How to Press Tofu in a TofuBud Press

-My favorite tofu press is the TofuBud and one of the reasons I adore the TofuBud is that it’s an all-in-one gadget that keeps your counter clean and dry because all of that released water drains right into the TofuBud container.
+My favorite tofu press is the TofuBud.
+One of the reasons I adore it so much is that it's an all-in-one gadget that keeps your counter clean and dry.
+The water released drains right into a handy container, as you can see in the image above.

-1. To press, simply cut open the top and drain the water from the tofu container.
+1. To press, simply cut open the top and drain the water from the tofu container into the sink.

 3. Place the second shelf on top of the tofu.
 Slide the top into the press.

-4. Add the nob, and press down to one of the two pressure points.
+4. Add the knob, and press down to one of the two pressure points.

-5. Turn the nob to lock in place, and start the pressing process.
+5. Turn the knob to lock in place, and start the pressing process.

 6. Press for about 20 minutes.